vlang/vsl/vcl/README.md

 # V Computing Language

-VCL is a high level way of writting programs with OpenCL using V.
+VCL is a high level way of writing programs with OpenCL using V.
-These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurency and channels.
+These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurrency and channels.

 |                                      |                                |                |                       |
 | :----------------------------------: | :----------------------------: | :------------: | :-------------------: |